dfinity/agent-js/README.md

   - It copies devtools dependencies from ./packages/agent-js-devtools/node_modules -> ./node_modules
 - build - Build (`npm run build`) each subpackage in ./packages/
 - test - Run `npm test` in each subpackage

+### Formatting

+To save time on formatting, we use automated formatting for this repo using prettier.
+You can either use git pre-commit hooks or run the command `npm exec prettier:format` before submitting your PR to have your changes pass.
+We check formatting on CI.